vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 “extraction,” *uddhāra* , 31 as it is usually called—is not given.
 In this, the YH diff ers from its parent text, the NṣA, which does give it.
 It appears, however, that the *śrīvidyā* is considered to be made up of fi fteen syllables grouped in three clusters, as follows: *HA SA KA LA HRīṂ • HA* *SA HA KA LA HRīṂ • SA KA LA HRīṂ * .
 This is, as we have said, the *śrīvidyā * in the so-called *hādi* form, because it begins with *HA* .
 There is also another form, called *kādi* \(because the fi rst cluster begins with *KA* \): *KA E I LA HRīṂ * .
 These two forms are used in two Tripurā traditions called, respectively, *hādimata* and *kādimata* , which seem to have existed from comparatively ancient times since they are mentioned by such authors as Śivānanda \(13th c.\).
 32 The three clusters of the *śrīvidyā*

-are called *kūṭa* , which means “summit” or “group”; they are also called *bīja* or *piṇḍ a* .
+are called *kūṭa* , which means “summit” or “group”; they are also called *bīja* or *piṇḍa* .

 The *mantrasaṁketa* ’s purpose is to give six diff erent “meanings” \( *artha* \) by means of allegorical symbolical interpretations of its syllables—that is, to expound six diff erent ways to understand, perceive, and experiment by *bhāvanā* its inner nature and hidden meaning, a practice that will lead the *sādhaka* toward liberation.
 These interpretations are abstruse and often far-fetched, and we have not always understood them in spite of help received from Professor V. V. Dvivedi of Varanasi.

 The chapter begins by enumerating the *vidyās* \(i.e., mantras\) of the nine *cakreśvarīs* , the regent deities of the nine parts of the *śrīcakra* , which the adept must place by *nyāsa* on nine parts of his yogic body and worship there as present in the nine constitutive *cakras* of the *śrīcakra. *

 Then is expounded the fi rst *artha* , the *bhāvārtha* \( *śl. * 16–25\).
 It is based on symbolical values given to the syllables of the *vidyā* , the three parts of which are described as resulting from the union of Śiva and Śakti, from whose interactive union \( *saṁghaṭṭa* \) 33 the “fl ow,” the creative play of the mantra, is deemed to issue.
-This very fl ow expressed by the phonetic constituents of the *śrīvidyā* , manifests, sustains, animates, and ultimately reabsorbs the cosmos, a process the adept must experience spiritually through a *bhāvanā* in which the three parts of the mantra are experienced as fused with his *kuṇḍ alinī* .
+This very fl ow expressed by the phonetic constituents of the *śrīvidyā* , manifests, sustains, animates, and ultimately reabsorbs the cosmos, a process the adept must experience spiritually through a *bhāvanā* in which the three parts of the mantra are experienced as fused with his *kuṇḍalinī* .
 The power of the *vidyā* also takes on here the form of the *kāmakalā * \( *śl* .
 21–25\), a diagram whose symbolism, based on the sexual union of Śiva and Śakti, is both visual and phonic.
 34

 The *saṁpradāya artha* , the “traditional meaning” \( *śl* .
 26–48\) shows how the cosmic process is pervaded by the *śrīvidyā* , that is, by the united Śiva and Śakti.
 To this eff ect, the YH explains how the constitutive elements of